ell1e/Spew3D/README.md

   graphical functions and sound output, but all other functionality remains available.
 This includes image loading, audio decoding without actual playback, threading and file system helpers, the Virtual File System, and so on.
+Ideal for headless use!

+## Run Tests

+Currently, running the tests is only supported on Linux.
+This will also generate the `spew3d.h` file if you checked out the development version of Spew3D at `include/spew3d.h`.

+To run the tests, install SDL2 and libcheck (the GNU unit test library for C) system-wide, then use: `make test`

 ## License